mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 ### Bounce reasons by domain {#bounce-reasons-domains}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_email_bounces_reasons_domains"
+>title="Bounce reasons by domain"
+>abstract="The Bounce Reasons by domain graph and table provide a domain-level breakdown, offering comprehensive insights into both temporary and permanent errors.
+This detailed analysis gives you valuable information about the specific reasons behind bounced messages."

 ![](assets/campaign_email_bounce_reasons_domains.png)

 The **[!UICONTROL Bounce reasons by domain]** graph and table offer a domain-level breakdown of data concerning both temporary and permanent errors, providing detailed insights into the reasons behind bounced messages.

 +++ Learn more on Bounce reasons by domain metrics